Motion Picture Investor Tax Credit

 A. Money that is spent outside of Louisiana or expenditures that are indirect or not production-related do not qualify for the tax credit.
 For example, money spent renting a Ferrari in Louisiana as a prop for the portion of the production in Louisiana may be eligible; however, if that Ferrari is used on the production in Biloxi, those costs will not qualify and the production must exclude that portion of the rental from the qualifying expenditures.

 Q. Spending in Louisiana started before receiving Initial Certification.
 Can expenses still be claimed?

 A. Yes.
-Eligible expenditures are creditable for at least one year prior to and one year after Initial Certification.
+Eligible expenditures are creditable for 12 months prior to and 24 months after Initial Certification.